 fair distribution of work amongst pupils and members of chambers

 the right to return to work after 1 year’s parental leave

 5. All vacancies for pupillage will be advertised.
-Chambers is a member of the Pupillage Gateway and only applications submitted via this method will be considered.
+Chambers is not a member of the Pupillage Gateway and only applications submitted via Chambers’ own application process will be considered.

 6. The timetable for applications may vary from year to year but will be clearly posted on Chambers’ website and updated as necessary and will follow that required by the BSB.
 All applications received will be acknowledged by email.
 Consideration of applications received in time will not commence until the closing date has passed.
 All applications will be considered over as short a time as practicable.
 Applications received after the closing date has passed will not be considered.
 It is the applicant’s responsibility to ensure that an application is received by Chambers on or before the closing date.
 At least one member of the PC will be involved at each stage of the recruitment process.
 This process involves:

-6.a. selection of applicants for interview based upon Chambers’ application form downloaded from the website and submitted by email.
-(Written references are not invited and any references submitted will not be read);
+a. selection of applicants for interview based upon Chambers’ application form downloaded from the website and submitted by email. (written references are not invited and any references submitted will not be read);

-6.b. a first interview conducted by at least 2 members of chambers;
+b. a first interview conducted by at least 2 members of Chambers;

-6.c. a second interview usually conducted by at least 5 members of chambers.
+c. a second interview usually conducted by at least 5 members of Chambers.
 Applicants will be given exercises in which they must demonstrate their advocacy skills and analytical skills;

 7. All members of selection panels will have received appropriate training in fair selection methods.